 \section{Introduction}

 Having conversations is one of the most common ways to share knowledge and exchange information.
 Recently, many communication tools and platforms are heavily used with the increasing volume of remote working, and how to effectively retrieve information and answer questions based on past conversations becomes more and more important.
-In this paper, we focus on conversations such as business emails (e.g., Gmail), panel discussions (e.g., Zoom), and work channels (e.g., Slack).
-Different from daily chit-chat~\citep{li-etal-2017-dailydialog} and task-oriented dialogues~\citep{budzianowski-etal-2018-multiwoz}, these conversations are usually long, complex, asynchronous, multi-party, and involve strong domain-knowledge.
+In this paper, we focus on QA on conversations such as business emails (e.g., Gmail), panel discussions (e.g., Zoom), and work channels (e.g., Slack).
+Different from daily chit-chat~\citep{li-etal-2017-dailydialog} and task-oriented dialogues~\citep{budzianowski-etal-2018-multiwoz}, these conversations are usually long, complex, asynchronous, multi-party, and involve strong domain knowledge.
 We refer to them as informative conversations and an example is shown in Figure~\ref{FIG:example}.

 However, QA research mainly focuses on document understanding (e.g., Wikipedia) not dialogue understanding, and dialogues have significant differences with documents in terms of data format and wording style, and important information is scattered in multiple speakers and turns~\citep{wolf2019transfertransfo,wu-etal-2020-tod}.
-Existing work related to QA and conversational AI focuses on conversational QA~\citep{reddy-etal-2019-coqa, choi-etal-2018-quac} instead of QA on conversations.
-Specifically, conversational QA has sequential dialogue-like QA pairs that are grounded on a short document paragraph, but what we are more interested in is to have QA pairs grounded on conversations, treating past dialogues as a knowledge source.
+Moreover, existing work related to QA and conversational AI focuses on conversational QA~\citep{reddy-etal-2019-coqa, choi-etal-2018-quac} instead of QA on conversations.
+Conversational QA has sequential dialogue-like QA pairs that are grounded on a short document paragraph, but what we are more interested in is to have QA pairs grounded on conversations, treating past dialogues as a knowledge source.

 QA on conversation has several unique challenges: 1) information is distributed across multiple speakers and scattered among dialogue turns; 2) Harder coreference resolution problem of speakers and entities, and 3) missing supervision as no training data in such format is available.
 The most related work to ours is the FriendsQA dataset \citep{yang-choi-2019-friendsqa} and the Molweni dataset~\citep{li2020molweni}.
 However, the former is built on chit-chat transcripts of TV shows with only one thousand dialogues, and the latter has short conversations in a specific domain (i.e., Ubuntu).
 The dataset comparison is shown in Table~\ref{Tab:dataset_comparison}.